laboon/ebook/text/70_performance_testing.md

 As a final note, it is possible for response time to be too fast!
 Think of a scroll box that scrolls so fast that the user can't control it, or a screen which changes so quickly that it disorients the reader.
 A performance indicator for response time might include an upper bound and a lower bound in some instances.

-## Testing Service-Oriented Indicators - Availability
+## Testing Service-Oriented Indicators: Availability

 Availability, often referred to as uptime, refers to what percentage of the time that a user can access the system when they expect to be able to do so.
 Thus, anytime that a system is down for maintenance, or due to an uncaught exception crashing a process, or a hard drive blowing up, reduces availability.